CAOR-MINES-ParisTech/colibri-vr/docs/index.md

 </p>

 * * *
-{: .bg-green-000 }
+{: .bg-green-000 .mb-1 .pb-1 }
 News
 {: .label .label-green }

-- You can now join our COLIBRI VR [web forum](https://groups.google.com/forum/#!forum/colibri-vr) to ask questions about COLIBRI VR, report bugs, or request features!
+- Hi!
+You can now join our COLIBRI VR [web forum](https://groups.google.com/forum/#!forum/colibri-vr) to ask questions about COLIBRI VR, report bugs, or request features!
 More generally this will be a good place to discuss subjects related to image-based virtual reality and image-based rendering.

 * * *
 {: .bg-green-000 }